Caripson/server-monitor/README.md

 ## 💬 Community & Support

 Questions or want to connect?
-- Or open a GitHub Discussion/Issue
+- Open a GitHub Discussion/Issue

 ---